tensorflow/docs/site/en/guide/tensor.md

 ## Rank

-The **rank** of a `tf.Tensor` object is its number of dimensions.
-Synonyms for rank include **order** or **degree** or **n-dimension**.
-Note that rank in TensorFlow is not the same as matrix rank in mathematics.
+The *rank* of a `tf.Tensor` object is its number of dimensions.
+Be aware that a rank in TensorFlow is not the same as matrix rank in mathematics—where the mathematics community prefers the term *valence*.
 As the following table shows, each rank in TensorFlow corresponds to a different mathematical entity:

 Rank | Math entity
 --- | ---